zjorsie/oracle-9-squid/README.md

 # oracle-9-squid
-Setup environment to show a problem in squid
+Setup environment to show a problem in squid version 5.5.

-It starts with an oracle base container and then installs squid into it, with a basic config file.
+It starts with an oracle base container,installs squid 5.5 and plugs a very basic config file into the squid config dir.
+It listens at localhost:3128 with HOST networking enabled.

 Prerequisites:
 Ensure that you have a system with linux installed